 To summarize:

-• Do set a maxmemory limit.
+- Do set a

-• Do tune the precision of the LRU algorithm to favor speed over accuracy.
+for keys, it adds additional memory overhead per key. - Do tune the precision of the LRU algorithm to favor speed over accuracy.
 Redis does not pick the best candidate for eviction, it samples a small number of keys and chooses the entry with the oldest access time.

 Utilize Intelligent Caching